 The Scholars Initiative is addressing a two-fold need in biblical studies, equipping the

-globe are involved with some 90 research projects on items in the Museum Collection, many of which are unpublished.
+globe are involved with some 90 research projects on items in the Museum Collections, many of

 The research initiative breaks the mold of traditional research paradigms by pairing students with established scholars for primary research on the collection’s biblical texts and artifacts.
 The initiative democratizes research as it redefines excellence in teaching and scholarship.

 - Senior Scholars oversee a research project area involving scholars from various institutions and their students

 - Distinguished Language Scholars provide their expertise in their main language or unique scholarly competency

 - Scholar-mentors work under the auspices of a senior scholar to conduct research and mentor undergraduate and graduate students (junior scholars), helping to enrich their education through direct access to primary sources in the Museum of the Bible Collection.